TALES OF TERROR

 The third and final tale is The Case of M. Valdemar.

-Vincent is Valdemar who is tended by his hypnotist Mr. Carmine Carmichael (Basil Rathbone: A NIGHT OF TERROR, SON OF FRANKENSTEIN, THE HOUND OF BASKERVILLES, THE BLACK CAT [1941], A COMEDY OF TERRORS, QUEEN OF BLOOD) for his pain.
+Vincent is Valdemar who is tended by his hypnotist Mr. Carmine Carmichael (Basil Rathbone: A NIGHT OF TERROR, SON OF FRANKENSTEIN, THE HOUND OF BASKERVILLES, THE BLACK CAT [1941], THE COMEDY OF TERRORS, QUEEN OF BLOOD) for his pain.
 In the presence of his physician Dr. Elliot James (David Frankham: RETURN OF THE FLY, WRONG IS RIGHT) and his young wife Helene (Debra Paget: THE HAUNTED PALACE), Valdemar openly acknowledges he is "dying within the skull" and accepts it.
 All he wants now is to escape the pain and spend the last moments of his life with his beautiful wife.

 We soon discover that both Elliot and Mr. Carmichael have designs on Helene, but she truly loves her husband Valdemar and no other.